-In many jurisdictions a variety of laws and regulations have been introduced to protect the environment.
+In many jurisdictions a variety of laws and regulations have been introduced to protect the environment that is likely to be impacted by climate change.
 The supply of energy and water, and the utilities generally, tend to be relatively highly regulated with market players requiring a license to operate.
 Regulatory and legal controls can be blunt instruments as well as costly.
 If inflexible, they can inhibit innovation.
 In the environmental arena they may be difficult to develop, implement and monitor, can involve time and cost for all involved, and there is often a risk of unintended consequences (Mejia, 2009).
 If only periodically reviewed and updated, they can also lag behind technological developments, other innovation and the emergence of new business models.
 In addition, they may fail to address new possibilities.

 Businesses in many countries could benefit from a review of the role regulatory and other public bodies should play and how one ensures they remain current and relevant, without unfairly reflecting vested interests.
 How should one protect, price and report the use of scarce natural capital?
+The Natural Capital Coalition (2015) was established to establish principles and suggest practices for addressing such a question.
+How could the pricing of harmful activity internalise social costs (Coase, 1960)?
 Should activities be rated and scarce resources be priced in such a way as to ensure that necessary, important and high value-added uses have a priority?
-Would it be better to focus upon incentives and other inducements to encourage a change of behaviour (Thaler and Sunstein, 2008)?
+Would it be better to focus upon and devote more effort to incentives and other inducements to encourage desired changes of behaviour (Thaler and Sunstein, 2008)?

 Mention has already been made of the scope that exists for collaboration across sectors.
 License conditions and regulations are sometimes sector specific.
 Addressing environmental and climate change issues may also require coordinated action across value chains to make them more sustainable, or separate arenas where there are interdependencies, such as between the environment, climate change and health.
 For example, both high levels of pollution and high temperatures can cause additional fatalities, particularly among vulnerable groups such as the elderly.
+As signals, price changes can be widely read and interpreted.
+They can span sectoral and other barriers

 Boards need to consider how to integrate legal, regulatory and ethical issues and concerns, their accountability for environmental and related matters, whether to seek carbon neutral and other outcomes, and how to report their aims and achievements in such areas.
 What forms of environmental risk and impact assessment should be used?
 Should integrated sustainability reporting be adopted?
 Who should undertake these activities?
-How should pricing or related subsidies and taxation be used to achieve environmental goals (Kreiser et al, 2015, Tybout, 1972)?
-How should one assess, rate, measure and verify what has been achieved?
+How should a company monitor and react to the use of pricing or related subsidies and taxation to achieve environmental goals (Kreiser et al, 2015, Tybout, 1972)?
+How should directors and investors assess, rate, measure and verify what has been achieved?